localstack/docs/content/en/user-guide/chaos-engineering/route53-failover/index.md

 ## Creating the resources

-In order to get started, we need to deploy the same set of services in both regions, `us-east-1` and `eu-central-1`.
+In order to get started, we need to deploy the same set of services in both regions, `us-west-1` and `us-east-1`.
 The resources defined in the `init-resources.sh` file will be created at the start of the LocalStack container, using `initialization hooks` and the `awslocal` CLI tool.

-Our goal is to ensure that our system has a backup in case there’s a regional outage for the primary availability zone (`us-east-1`).
+Our goal is to ensure that our system has a backup in case there’s a regional outage for the primary availability zone (`us-west-1`).
 Let's zoom in on that region and check the resilience mechanisms that are already in place:

 {{< figure src="route53-failover-2.png" >}}

-- The primary API Gateway has a health check endpoint that only returns a 200 HTTP status code, just so we make sure it’s still there.
+- The primary API Gateway has a health check endpoint that only returns a 200 HTTP status code, just to make sure it’s still there.
 - Synchronizing data across different regions can be done through AWS-native solutions like DynamoDB Streams and AWS Lambda, where changes to the primary table trigger a Lambda function that replicates the changes to the secondary table.
-This setup is critical for achieving high availability and disaster recovery objectives
+This setup is critical for achieving high availability and disaster recovery objectives.

 ## Configuring Route53